Aliases for RACGAP1 Gene

 GeneCards Summary for RACGAP1 Gene

 RACGAP1 (Rac GTPase Activating Protein 1) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Class I MHC mediated antigen processing and presentation.
-GO annotations related to this gene include protein kinase binding and GTPase activator activity.
+Among its related pathways are Immune System and Signaling by GPCR.
+GO annotations related to this gene include protein kinase binding and microtubule binding.
 An important paralog of this gene is ABR.

 UniProtKB/Swiss-Prot for RACGAP1 Gene